Thevenard Island: Fauna

 Classified as a C class nature reserve, Thevenard Island is visited by green sea turtles, flatback sea turtles, loggerhead sea turtles and hawksbill sea turtles who lay their eggs on the beaches between November and March.

 The waters off-shore are also home to several species of dolphins including bottlenose, spinner, striped, common and humpback dolphins.

 Whales that have been observed in the area include the pilot whale, false killer whale, sei whale, bryde's whale and humpback whales.
 Humpbacks migrate south from June to October, with calving taking place in August.

 Dugongs (sea cows) are also found in waters around the island and can be observed feeding and calving in waters less than 5 m deep.
 Dugong breeding occurs between September and April.

 Twenty-four species of land birds have been recorded on Thevenard Island.
 In addition, there are up to 31 species of migratory birds occurring in the Mackerel Islands area, including kestrels, quails, godwits, plovers, sandpipers and harriers.
 Some birds migrate from remote northern hemisphere locations as far as Siberia, and are protected by international treaties.
 Seabirds, such as terns and shearwaters, nest from October to January.

 A total of nine reptile species have been recorded on the island including goannas, dragons, skinks, geckos and ta-ta lizards.
 No rare or endangered reptiles have been recorded.

 The only native land mammal on the island is the endangered forrest's mouse or short-tailed mouse.
 The domestic mouse also inhabits the island and is most likely to have been introduced.

 History

 The island was visited by indigenous Australians before and after its separation from the mainland, approximately 8,000 years ago.

+Thevenard Island was named in 1801 by the Baudin expedition to Australia after French naval officer Antoine-Jean-Marie Thévenard (17331815).

 In 1964, Onslow local residents Ian Blair and Adrian Day were granted a lease on Thevenard Island and Direction Island by the Government of Western Australia.
 In 1973, a group of local farmers purchased the business.
 From there, the accommodation and facilities on the islands developed from beach shacks used by fishermen to a fully fledged tourism operation.
 The same group of farmers developed the Onslow Mackerel Motel on the mainland in 1997.